Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Master equation and amplitude bistability in the strong-coupling limit

 At the same time, bistability is also evinced by the solution to the MBEs, which are obtained by taking expectation values in Heisenberg equations of motion and factorizing the expectations of operator products.
-Denoting $\alpha=\langle a \rangle$, we find that the semiclassical photon amplitude in the steady state satisfies the nonlinear equation
+The MBEs in the limit of ``zero system size'' with finite detuning, corresponding to the ME~\eqref{eq:ME}, read~\cite{Carmichael2015}